DR. EMIL NUTRITION

 5-HTP is not the only supplement that is unsafe during pregnancy.
 We do not recommend taking any supplement during pregnancy unless you have discussed it beforehand with your doctor.

-Too much is still unknown about how supplements affect the body.
+There are still many unknowns when it comes to how supplements affect the body.
 As with 5-HTP, it is better to be safe than sorry when considering supplements.

 Besides pregnancy, many doctors and other medical professionals have also advised that taking 5-HTP supplements while you’re breastfeeding can be possibly unsafe for you and your baby.
 Generally, breastfeeding may make you feel tired and sleepy due to several reasons, including poor sleep quality, being preoccupied with your baby, using prescription medication, anemia, and the release of hormones like prolactin and oxytocin.